 Returned Datatype

-The datatype, ChildOrganizationsResultSet is used to select the results you want returned.
+The returned datatype is used to select the results you want returned.
 Besides a count of the results, there's a sub-choice of information on the child organization using the Organization datatype.
 With this extension you can request the unique identifier and name of the child organizations — which you can use with other query and mutation fields to learn more about a specific sub-organization, as well as make changes.
 To see all of your choices, click on the link for that sub-datatype in the table below:

 Table: ChildOrganizationsResultSet